h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `max_runtime_secs_per_model <data-science/algo-params/max_runtime_secs_per_model.html>`__: Specify the max amount of time dedicated to the training of each individual model in the AutoML run.
 Defaults to 0 (disabled).
 Note that setting this parameter can affect AutoML reproducibility.

-- **modeling_plan**: The list of modeling steps to be used by the AutoML engine (they may not all get executed, depending on other constraints).
+- **modeling_plan**: The list of modeling steps to be used by the AutoML engine.
+(They may not all get executed, depending on other constraints.)

 - `monotone_constraints <data-science/algo-params/monotone_constraints.html>`__: A mapping that represents monotonic constraints.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
-Note that constraints can only be defined for numerical columns.
-This option can only be used when the distribution is either gaussian or bernoulli.

 -  `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specify the metric to use for early stopping.
 Defaults to ``AUTO``.
 The available options are: